-The property contains nearly 19 acres of contiguous forest and the owners may choose to produce a forest plan to improve the health and diversity of the forest.
-At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by August 1, 2018, and approved by the department on or before October 1, 2018, then credit for this category should be awarded administratively.
+The property contains more than eleven acres of contiguous forest.
+The owners have chosen to develop a forest stewardship plan to improve on the health and diversity of the property.
+Although a plan has been provided, credit for this category cannot be recommended as the plan has yet to be approved.
+However, if a forest stewardship plan is approved by the department on or before March 2, 2020, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.